carr8824/Data-Cleaning/DoctoralResearch-AssetManagement/Data Matching/Explanations.md

 ### Final Structure

-- **Mapping File Format**: This process's final output file is structured as `Morningstar FundId | TICKER | CUSIP`.
+- **Mapping File Format**: This process's final output file is structured as `FundId | TICKER | CUSIP`.
 This format represents the culmination of the mapping information derived from Morningstar.